maxwellanaaba5-bot/networkwalks-BO82-week4-Cybersecurity-lab-setup/README.md

 The primary objectives of this assessment were to:

-* Perform reconnaissance against the target web application.
+- Perform reconnaissance against the target web application.
-* Identify hidden directories using `robots.txt`.
+- Identify hidden directories using `robots.txt`.
-* Test the application's authentication mechanism.
+- Test the application's authentication mechanism.
-* Identify username enumeration vulnerabilities.
+- Identify username enumeration vulnerabilities.
-* Test for SQL injection.
+- Test for SQL injection.
-* Demonstrate an authentication bypass.
+- Demonstrate an authentication bypass in the authorized lab.
-* Obtain protected PDF reports through the authorized training portal.
+- Obtain protected PDF reports through the training portal.
-* Extract PDF password hashes.
+- Extract PDF password hashes.
-* Crack password-protected PDF files using wordlists.
+- Recover weak PDF passwords using wordlists.
-* Decrypt a protected PDF while preserving the original file.
+- Decrypt a protected PDF while preserving the original file.
-* Analyze PDF metadata.
+- Analyze PDF metadata.
-* Correlate metadata findings with previously discovered reconnaissance information.
+- Correlate metadata findings with reconnaissance information.
-* Identify exposed directories and backup files.
+- Identify exposed directories and backup files.
-* Extract structured information from an exposed SQL database backup.
+- Extract structured information from an exposed SQL database backup.
-* Document security findings and recommend remediation measures.
+- Document security findings and recommend remediation measures.

 ---